 Prophetic and Oracular answers given.

-Featuring the weird powers of Dr. Howlin' Owl, and featuring your host for the night, Radio Valencia's own John Hell.
-Also on hand are soundsmith KROB, IT Visuals by Sherilyn Connelly, science liaison Pete Goldie, sardonic poet Rusty Rebar, and bard of distinction Whitman McGowan.
+Featuring the weird powers of Dr. Howlin' Owl, and featuring your host for the night, the Dark Room's own Jim Fourniadis.
+On hand are soundsmith KROB,vibrant visuals by the Dark Room's own Sherilyn Connelly, and science liaison Pete Goldie.
 Also included are animated cartoons, horrifying monster movie footage, mystery guests, bardic recitations, surprises, low-rent miracles and of course LAFFS!

 In the tradition of Mystery Science Theater 3000, except you can't tell which ones are the robots.
 David Manning

 It holds up a mirror to who we are.